Our Schools & colleges

 The future of England’s education system relies upon schools and academies working closely together to share best practice, giving every student the best possible chances in life.
 We set up Aldridge Education to make this vision a reality, as a not-for-profit trust, and we work closely with our family of schools and colleges located in the North West, South East and London.

-Aldridge Education and its Academies also work in partnership with local individuals and organisations (charitable, voluntary, commercial, public sector) to develop each Academy as a civic and community asset.
-Our Academies are non-selective and free, with admissions based on the existing local authority system, and there are no entrance examinations.
+Our schools work in partnership with local individuals and organisations (charitable, voluntary, commercial, public sector) to develop each academy as a civic and community asset.
+Our academies are non-selective and free, with admissions based on the existing local authority system, and there are no entrance examinations.

 Academy schools are schools funded directly by the Government, rather than via the local authority.
-Like all schools, Aldridge Education Academies are inspected by OFSTED, and our GCSE results are made public.
-Each one has a Principal and Leadership team who are responsible for the day to day running of the Academy, with a Board of Governors that includes parents and teachers.
+Like all schools, Aldridge Education academies are inspected by OFSTED, and our GCSE and Post 16 exam results are made public.
+Each one has a Principal and Leadership team who are responsible for the day to day running of the academy, with a Local Governing Committee that includes parents and teachers.
 Part of the LGC’s role is to ensure that the local community is engaged with the academy so that the school is properly meeting its community’s needs.